LivanaKi/airCalck/README.md

-That's airfare calculator with a command line interface Example
+That's an airfare calculator with a command line interface

+Example

 $ .\airCalck